Name of man found dead in Bunnythorpe released

 The news comes after police said a body had been found on the grounds of a residential address in Bunnythorpe on Friday night.

-Police said at the time that they had "considerable concern'' about the circumstances surrounding the man's death.
+Police said at the time that they had "considerable concern" about the circumstances surrounding the man's death.

-Wilkinson's partner - who had known him for a decade - said on Facebook that she wished she was the one who had found him.
+Wilkinson's partner earlier posted on Facebook calling for anyone who may know of her partner's whereabouts over the last two weeks.

-"I'm soulless without my soulmate by my side,'' she wrote.
+"I'm soulless without my soulmate by my side," she wrote.

 It was believed the man found had been missing for more than two weeks.